-Since we are using a clean virtual environment, we'll have to install
+Since we are using a clean virtual environment, we also need to install the pytest framework

-package in order to use it for running the tests.
-Just stay on the interpreter
+in order to use it for running our tests.
+Just stay on the Python Interpreter preference page

-package.
+pytest package.
 Press install package to install it.
-This will be added only to our
+This will be added only to our project’s

 pytest with command

-installing with PyCharm interface.
-Using terminal you should see something
+with PyCharm interface.
+Using terminal you should see something like this: